 The most common form of medical malpractice in America is the failure to correctly diagnose a patient’s medical condition.
 The results of diagnostic errors can be devastating, especially when the errors involve potentially deadly conditions such as cancer.
 It follows that many medical malpractice lawsuits arise from these medical errors.
 However, pursuing malpractice claims based on diagnostic errors can be complex and difficult.
 These claims are often not as straightforward as other malpractice claims, such as surgical errors.
 And the physicians may have more legal defenses.
-To navigate the potential pitfalls, patients and their loved ones will need a seasoned Billings misdiagnosis law firm with experience in failure-to-diagnose cases.
+To navigate the potential pitfalls, patients and their loved ones will need a seasoned misdiagnosis law firm with experience in failure to diagnose cases.

 What are the Different Types of Diagnostic Errors?

 Diagnostic errors generally come down to the failure to accurately diagnose a medical condition.
 However, there are certain types of common diagnostic errors, with important differences between them.

 - Failure to Diagnose: The physician could completely fail to diagnose any medical condition or illness at all, so the medical condition goes untreated.

 - Delayed Diagnosis: The physician could accurately diagnose the condition, but the diagnosis is delayed due to physician error.
 The delayed treatment could prove harmful or even fatal, such as for cancer that progresses past the point of treatment.

 - Misdiagnosis: The diagnostic error might be a misdiagnosis, where the patient does not actually suffer from the diagnosed condition.
 The patient will have to undergo the burden of improper treatment.
 In addition, the patient’s true medical condition may be missed completely.

 Any of these diagnostic errors could result in life-altering harm to the patient or even death.

 Causes of Misdiagnosis and Delayed Diagnosis